 Along Front Street, a place called Enjoy Bar has a friendly atmosphere and swings at the bar.
 Sadly, the “fine dining” place we liked has closed since our visit.
 At night, people set up grills on the beach and boast that their tropical street food is better than what is served in the restaurants.
 Let me know if you try it.

 Terry’s Travel Tips:

 Getting to Caye Caulker: We flew on Delta from Los Angeles through Houston to Belize City.
 We took a land taxi to the water taxi station, and waited for the crew to fix an engine problem.
 If you’re in a big hurry, this is not the trip for you.
 But if you want to unplug and slow down, you’ve come to the right place.

 Stranger Danger: It’s a tropical climate, and we encountered a snake or two in some of the streets on early morning walks to the dive shop.
 A few guys offered to sell us drugs — right in front of the police station.
 Don’t be stupid.

 Want more travel ideas off the beaten path ?
 Like @strangersinthelivingroom on Facebook and follow me on Trip Advisor @strangersblog.
 Get more ideas from the Strangers Pinterest board.
-And please sign up for the latest posts.
+And please sign up for my free monthly travel newsletter.
 Travel better with the kindness of Strangers!